 Invisible braces are typically not covered by insurance.
 Dr. Baldwin will help you with any billing and paperwork to maximize your dental insurance benefits.
-We also offer third party financing and payment plans for patients concerned about the cost of Invisalign treatment.
+We also offer third-party financing and payment plans for patients concerned about the cost of Invisalign treatment.

 What should I do with my Invisalign while eating?

 If you want to eat something, while wearing your Invisalign you should take it out before eating anything.
-Most people have a case or a specific place where they always store their appliance while eating.
+Most people have a case or a specific place where they always store their appliances while eating.
 It is also always a good idea to clean your teeth and your Invisalign after eating.

 What can I eat/drink while wearing Invisalign?